View Ruedi Hartmann's Obituary on staugustine.com and share memories

 Ruedi Hartmann

 Hans-Rudolf "Ruedi" Hartmann, age 88 of St. Augustine entered into rest February 24, 2020 at his home in Marsh Creek Country Club.
-He was on the founding board of directors at Marsh Creek.
 He was born in Chur, Switzerland and resided in St. Augustine for the past 36 years.
-He was a member of St. Anastasia Catholic Church.
 Ruedi served in the Swiss Army where he was a tank driver.
-He graduated in 1952 from the Technical Institute of Zurich, Switzerland with a degree in Mechanical Engineering.
-He came to the United States in 1952 under the Marshall Plan.
-He was one of two students selected to study abroad at University of Notre Dame in South Bend, Indiana.
+He graduated in 1952 from the Technical Institute of Zurich, Switzerland in Engineering.
+He came to the US in 1952 under the Marshall Plan.
+He was one of two students selected to study abroad at Notre Dame.
 While at Notre Dame he worked for the Studebaker Corporation as a designer.
-He then went to work for Amsler Corporation of Schaffhausen, Switzerland as their US Sales Engineer based in Manhasset, NY from 1955-1962.
-It was in Manhasset, NY that he met his wife of 48 years, Lenora K. Fiducia (Deceased 2006) who he married in 1958 and raised 3 children: Denice, Greg and Eric.
+He worked for Amsler Corporation in NY from 1955-1962.
+In Manhasset, NY he met his wife of 48 years, Lenora K. Fiducia (Deceased 2006) who he married in 1958 and raised 3 children: Denice, Greg and Eric.
 In 1962 he founded H.R.
-Hartmann Corporation in Port Washington, NY where he worked alongside his wife Lee until 1969.
+Hartmann Corp.
 In January of 1970 his company was purchased by MTS Systems Corp. and the family moved to Minneapolis, MN.
 While at MTS he was Executive Vice-President.
-In 1973 he founded Hartrun Corp./TTI where he again worked alongside his wife Lee.
-In 1984 they retired to St. Augustine, FL.
+In 1973 he founded Hartrun Corp./TTI.
+In 1984 he retired to St. Augustine, FL.
 Ruedi was one of the pioneers in the field of fracture mechanics and material testing.
-He received numerous awards from groups such as the Society for Experimental Mechanics, the Society for Experimental Stress Analysis, the American Society for Metals and the American Society for Testing Materials.
-Ruedi held multiple US and International Patents in his field.
-He had many prestigious clients such as Boeing, Northrop Grumman and Lockheed Martin.
+He received numerous awards from groups such as the Society for Experimental Mechanics and the Society for Experimental Stress Analysis.
+Ruedi held multiple US and International Patents.
 He was an honored guest at the inauguration of Spirit of Florida B2 Bomber in 1996.

 Funeral services will be held at 9 am, Friday March 13, 2020 at St. Anastasia Catholic Church.
 The services will be followed by a celebration of life and then a burial at the San Lorenzo Cemetery.
 Flowers are gratefully declined and those wishing may make a contribution in his memory to Community Hospice of Northeast Florida or to St. Anastasia Catholic Church.

-Ruedi is survived by his 3 children: Daughter and son-in-law Denice Lee Hartmann-Manfredi and Francisco Manfredi; two sons: Hans Gregory Hartmann, Eric Gerard Hartmann all of St. Augustine, FL.
+Ruedi is survived by his 3 children: Daughter and son-in-law Denice Lee Hartmann-Manfredi and Francisco Manfredi; two sons: Hans Gregory Hartmann, Eric Gerard Hartmann all of St. Augustine.
+His life partner and companion of 13 years Betty Lou Kelliher of St. Augustine.
 Brother and Sister-in-law: Max and Liz Hartmann, St. Augustine.
 Brother-in-law and Sister-in-law: Dick and Margaret Fiducia, St. Augustine.

 The family would like to thank Community Hospice of Northeast Florida for their care and dedication.